 Nature is abundant in this peaceful place.
 Nicely secluded in our backyard the glorious Costa Rican sunsets will reveal themselves!

-This will be MYA's fourth journey to Costa Rica via the airport in Liberia.
+This will be MYA's 4th journey to Costa Rica via the airport in Liberia.
 Founder, Holly Twining, will fly from Boston, if adventurers feel more comfortable with a travel buddy.
-Currently flights are below $500.
+Flights are below $500.

-To secure your spot on the team, Earthwatch will receive an initial contribution, a nonrefundable $300 deposit by Sept.
-22nd.
+To secure your spot on the team, Earthwatch will receive an initial contribution, a nonrefundable $300 deposit.
 Adventurers can use the fund for the deposit as well.
 If you're ready to commit to the expedition call Zach Zimmerman at 978-450-1226.

 Adventure cost including three nights of fab beach front accommodations, daily yoga, stunning sunsets, vegetarian dinners & breakfasts, airport transportation & more...